Billions affected daily by water and sanitation crisis

 - More than 840,000 people die each year from water, sanitation, and hygiene-related causes.1

 - 2.5 billion people lack access to improved sanitation; 1 billion still practice open defecation.2

-- Lack of access to clean water and sanitation kills children at a rate equivalent of a jumbo jet crashing every four hours.3
+- Lack of access to clean water and sanitation kills children at a rate equivalent of a jumbo jet crashing every ten hours.3

 The Good NewsWe know how to bring people clean water and improved sanitation.
 We’re not waiting for a magic cure.
 And the solutions are simple and cost-effective.
 On average, every one US dollar invested in water and sanitation provides an economic return of four US dollars.
 For only $25, Water.org can bring someone access to safe water.